 Is grand fir toxic to cats?

-Grand fir (Abies grandis) is non-toxic to cats and is considered safe keep as a Christmas tree in homes with pets, as long as safety measures.
+Grand fir (Abies grandis) is non-toxic to cats and is considered safe to keep as a Christmas tree in homes with pets, as long as safety measures are followed.

 What is grand fir?

 Grand fir is a rapid-growing coniferous evergreen tree native to the American Pacific Northwest.
-The softwood lumber is used for papermaking and packing crates.
+Softwood lumber is used for papermaking and packing crates.
 Grand fir has excellent needle retention, and an attractive citrus scent, which makes it a popular Christmas tree.

 Grand fir can grow in full sun to partial sun, in well-drained, slightly acidic neutral or slightly alkaline chalky loam.
 Allow the soil to dry completely between watering.